llambdaa/PLYGN/README.md

 PLYGN converts your images into low poly artworks!
 It was a free time project of mine and is open source so that people can extract certain code elements they might need.
 Feel free to take it apart!

-Table of Contents
-===
-- How does PLYGN work?
-- How do I use PLYGN?

 How does PLYGN work?
 ===
 When the image at the location the user specified in the program arguments is loaded, either one of the **edge detection filters** is applied to a clone of the original image after converting it to grayscale.<br/>